VladislavZh/pp_clustering/README.md

 --updated_lr 0.001 --max_computing_size 800 --device cuda:0
 ```

-All the results and the parameters are stored in 'experiments/[save_dir]' folder.
+All the results and the parameters are stored in 'experiments/[save_dir]' folder:
 - 'experiments/[save_dir]/args.json' has the parameters.
 - 'experiments/[save_dir]/last_model.pt' has the model.